-By default, when a presentation reaches its last page PowerPoint will not automatically advance (loop back) to the starting page.
-PowerPoint will quit the presentation after displaying the last page the specified time.
+By default, after the last slide is displayed PowerPoint will automatically end presentation.
+To be useful for digital signage the PowerPoint presentation must be configured to automatically loop back to the starting slide and continue.
 To continuously loop the presentation select kiosk mode.
 To setup kiosk mode select SLIDE SHOW tab from the PowerPoint main menu.
 From this sub-menu click the Set Up Slide Show icon.

 Figure 2 – Kiosk Mode (Continuous Looping)

 After clicking the Set Up Show icon the Set Up Show dialog box is displayed which is used to configure how your PowerPoint presentation will be displayed.

 Select Browsed at a kiosk (full screen) option and click OK.
 After this is done your PowerPoint presentation will automatically run at full screen and loop the presentation continuously.

 To specify portrait (vertical) orientation for your PowerPoint presentation select the DESIGN tab and click Slide Size. then select Custom Slide Size from the drop-down list.

 Figure 4 – Slide Size

 The Slide Size dialog box will be displayed.
 Select the Portrait option in the Orientation/Slides section in the dialog box and press OK.

 As with PowerPoint, by default a Windows PC (for example, our PowerPlayer Windows 10 PC stick) will display all content on the TV screen in a landscape orientation.
 This is a display hardware configuration setting.
 If you wish to display your PowerPoint presentation in a portrait orientation, both the presentation and TV must be configured for portrait.
 We outlined how to setup a PowerPoint presentation for portrait in the previous section.